Increasing Your Visibility

 See our article, How to Get Your Voice Heard in Meetings, for more tips on speaking up.

 Strengthen Your Relationship With Your Boss

-It's a good idea to talk to your boss periodically about your work, even if you have a formal evaluation process.
-Use this time to discuss what is going well, to ask for suggestions on how you can add more value to the team, and to find out about opportunities to raise your profile.
+If you have a good relationship with your boss, they can be a valuable ally in improving your visibility.
+In your next meeting or one-on-one, let your manager know that you want to increase your visibility.
+Use the time to discuss what's going well, ask for suggestions on how you can add more value to the team, and find out about opportunities to raise your profile.

 Ask for High-Visibility Projects

-Does your team do anything that needs it to work with people in other teams or departments?
+Does your team work with people in other teams or departments?
 Or are there any assignments you could take on that have a big impact on your organization's bottom line?

 Don't wait for your manager to assign these projects to you – ask to work on them when you find out about them.
-They'll help you build relationships with people in other parts of the organization, and you might get more exposure to decision makers such as senior managers and executives.
+They'll help you to build relationships with people in other parts of the organization, and you might get more exposure to decision makers.

 Volunteer to Represent Your Team